Which of the following is the balanced chemical equation for the ... | Channels for Pearson+

 1

-Count the number of each type of atom on both sides of the equation to ensure they are equal.
-Start with carbon (C), then hydrogen (H), and finally oxygen (O).
+Count the number of each type of atom on both sides of the equation.
+On the reactant side, there is 1 Sr atom and 2 I atoms.
+On the product side, there is 1 Sr atom and 2 I atoms.

-Adjust the coefficients of the products (C2H5OH and CO2) to balance the number of carbon atoms first, then balance the hydrogen atoms by adjusting the coefficient of water (H2O), and finally balance the oxygen atoms.
+Check if the number of each type of atom is the same on both sides of the equation.
+In this case, both sides have 1 Sr atom and 2 I atoms, indicating that the equation is already balanced.

-Verify that the total number of each type of atom is the same on both sides of the equation to confirm that the equation is balanced.
-The balanced equation should be: C12H22O11 + H2O → 4 C2H5OH + 4 CO2.
+Conclude that the balanced chemical equation for the reaction of solid strontium with iodine gas is Sr + I2 → SrI2.

 Watch next